EZLAN.NET

 Please Note: As of Nov.
 2007 a patent infringement law suit prohibits Buffalo from selling the 802.11g Wireless line in the USA.

-These models have a very similar base, however, the High Power has an RF amplifier that doubles the Signal Output, thus yield much better Wireless coverage.
+The WHR-HP-G54 High Power has an RF amplifier that doubles the Signal Output, thus yield much better Wireless coverage and cleaner signal.

-The Routers are complying with the 802.11b/g standard.
-There are on the market much more expensive devices that do not comply with a standard (known as preN/Draft Wireless Routers).
-My suggestion is to stay away from these expensive devices.
+This Router is complying with the 802.11b/g standard.
+There are on the market much more expensive devices that do not comply with a standard (known as preN/Draft_N Wireless Routers).
+My suggestion is to stay away from these expensive devices until there is a decision on a 802.11n standard.

 See more here, http://www.ezlan.net/faq,html#MIMO